-- The expectations regarding safe and responsible use of social media applies to all members of Hamsey Primary School's community. - The term social media may include (but is not limited to): blogs; wikis; social networking sites; forums; bulletin boards; online gaming; apps; video/photo sharing sites; chatrooms and instant messenger. - All members of Hamsey Primary School's community are expected to engage in social media in a positive, safe and responsible manner.

-- All members of the school's community are advised not to publish specific and detailed private thoughts, concerns, pictures or messages on any social media services, especially content that may be considered threatening, hurtful or defamatory to others. - We will control learner and staff access to social media whilst using setting provided devices and systems on site. - The use of social media during setting hours for personal use is not permitted unless the Executive Headteacher grants explicit permission. - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities. - Concerns regarding the online conduct of any member of the school's community on social media, should be reported to the DSL (or deputy) and will be managed in accordance with our anti-bullying, allegations against staff, behaviour and child protection policies.
+- The expectations regarding safe and responsible use of social media applies to all members of our community. - The term social media may include (but is not limited to): blogs; wikis; social networking sites; forums; bulletin boards; online gaming; apps; video/photo sharing sites; chatrooms and instant messenger. - All members of our community are expected to engage in social media in a positive, safe and responsible manner. - All members of our community are advised not to publish specific and detailed private thoughts, concerns, pictures, or messages on any social media services, especially content that may be considered threatening, hurtful or defamatory to others. - We will control learner and staff access to social media whilst using setting provided devices and systems on site. - The use of social media during setting hours for personal use is not permitted. - It may be permitted during certain times or with explicit permission this will vary based on the age/ability of the learners and staff access as decided by the Executive Headteacher and the DSL. - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities. - Concerns regarding the online conduct of any member of our community on social media, should be reported to the DSL (or deputy) and will be managed in accordance with our antibullying, allegations against staff, behaviour, and child protection policies.

-8.2 Staff Personal Use of Social Media
+9.2 Staff Personal Use of Social Media

-- The safe and responsible use of social networking, social media and personal publishing sites will be discussed with all members of staff as part of staff induction and will be revisited and communicated via regular staff training opportunities. - Safe and professional behaviour will be outlined for all members of staff (including volunteers) as part of our Code of Conduct/Staff Behaviour Policy and as part of the Acceptable Use Policy.
+- The safe and responsible use of social networking, social media and personal publishing sites will be discussed with all members of staff as part of staff induction and will be revisited and communicated via regular staff training opportunities. - Safe and professional behaviour will be outlined for all members of staff (including volunteers) as part of our Code of Conduct/ Staff behaviour policy as part of Acceptable Use Policy.